JiuzhouW/maRRR/README.md

 library(maRRR)
 ```

-The details of the method can be found in the [manuscript](https://github.com/JiuzhouW/maRRR/blob/main/maRRR_manuscripts.pdf).
+The details of the method can be found in the [Biomtetrics journal paper](https://academic.oup.com/biometrics/article/80/1/ujad002/7589564) or [Arxiv manuscript](https://github.com/JiuzhouW/maRRR/blob/main/maRRR_manuscripts.pdf).

 ## Example 1: estimate covariate effects (B) and auxiliary structures (S)